BrendenEum/motorVAE/README.md

-# Variational Autoencoder
+# motorVAE: Variational Autoencoder for Vehicle Image Reconstruction with Disentangled Latent Space
 Author: Brenden Eum (2025)

-This implementation creates a variational autoencoder specifically designed for your 64×64 grayscale vehicle images.
+This implementation creates a variational autoencoder specifically designed for your pixel×pixel grayscale vehicle images.

 ## Here's a breakdown of what it does: